Cosmo-Tech/cosmotech-api/doc/Apis/DatasetApi.md

 Create a sub-dataset from the dataset in parameter

     Create a copy of the dataset using the results of the list of queries given in parameter.
+Note: This endpoint is activated only if &#x60;csm.platform.twincache.useGraphModule&#x60; property is set to true

 ### Parameters